dschonholtz/ValueInvestorsClub/README.md

 ![Returns over various time periods for shorts, longs and contest winners](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/AllReturns.png?raw=true)

 If we look at the median returns for all time frames and broken out across all groups of ideas, we see that the long contest winners aggressively are piled onto so much that the share price moves a disproportionate amount within the first weeks and month of an idea being posted.
 This seems to suggest that the ValueInvestorsClub moves the market.
-Also, since a contest winner is announced every week, there may be disproportionate alpha in investing in contest winners the second they are announced completely naively, and then selling one to two weeks later.
+Also, since a contest winner is announced every week, there may be disproportionate alpha in investing in contest winners the second they are announced completely naively, and then selling one to two weeks or months later.

 Many of the associated tickers stop being actively traded on account of going private, going bankrupt, getting acquired or some other reason for being de-listed.